Loudoun County High School

 Loudoun County High School is a public secondary school in Leesburg, Virginia.
 It is part of Loudoun County Public Schools.
-It currently serves students without individualized needs Leesburg.

 History

 The school opened in 1954, which makes it the oldest operating high school in Loudoun County.

 Mascot

 The previous mascot for the school, the Raider, was named after the Mosby's Raiders.
 The mascot was chosen by a segregated student body in 1954.
 The original school seal depicted the Raider on horseback with a Confederate Battleflag in his hands.
-This logo was changed in 1980 to the current design in response to criticism over the emblem.
+This logo was changed to the current design in response to criticism over the emblem.

 Previous attempts to remove the mascot were made in the 1970s and 1990s.
 Amid the George Floyd protests in 2020, alumni started a petition to change the mascot.
 On June 30, 2020, the Loudoun County School Board officially removed the mascot.
 The new mascot, the Captains, was adopted on September 2, 2020.

 Murals

 In 1957 murals that illustrate important events and times in Loudoun County's history were painted in the Auditorium by the Loudoun Sketch Club.
 Two subsequent murals were created, one in the 1970s, the other in 2004 (commemorating the school's fiftieth year in operation).